 When Danielle picked up the black Lab, was she able to pick up the blond Lab?
 It seems not.
 Picking up the blond Lab was an alternative that was not available to her.
 In this respect, she could not have done otherwise.
 Given her psychological condition, she cannot even form a want to touch a blond Lab, hence she could not pick one up.
 But notice that, if she wanted to pick up the blond Lab, then she would have done so.
 Of course, if she wanted to pick up the blond Lab, then she would not suffer from the very psychological disorder that causes her to be unable to pick up blond haired doggies.
 The classical compatibilist analysis of ‘could have done otherwise’ thus fails.
 According to the analysis, when Danielle picked up the black Lab, she was able to pick up the blonde Lab, even though, due to her psychological condition, she was not able to do so in the relevant respect.
 Hence, the analysis yields the wrong result.

-Before we can get to the new developments in contemporary compatibilist theories, we must first appreciate their immediate historical antecedents.
 In the 1960s, three major contributions to the free will debate radically altered it.
 One was an incompatibilist argument that put crisply the intuition that a determined agent lacks control over alternatives.
-This argument, first developed by Carl Ginet, came to be known as the Consequence Argument (Ginet, 1966).
-Another contribution was Harry Frankfurt's argument against the Principle of Alternative Possibilities (PAP), a principle stating that an agent is morally responsible for what she does only if she can do otherwise (Frankfurt, 1969).
-Frankfurt's argument turned upon an example in which, an agent apparently cannot do otherwise, but is nevertheless morally responsible.
+This argument, first developed by Carl Ginet, came to be known as the Consequence Argument (Ginet 1966).
+Another contribution was Harry Frankfurt’s argument against the Principle of Alternative Possibilities (PAP), a principle stating that an agent is morally responsible for what she does only if she can do otherwise (Frankfurt 1969).
 Finally, P.F.
-Strawson defended compatibilism by inviting both compatibilists and incompatibilists to attend more carefully to the central role of interpersonal relationships and the reactive attitudes in understanding the concept of moral responsibility (Strawson, 1962).
-According to Strawson, the threat determinism allegedly poses to free will and moral responsibility is defused once the place of the reactive attitudes is properly appreciated.
+Strawson defended compatibilism by inviting both compatibilists and incompatibilists to attend more carefully to the central role of interpersonal relationships and the reactive attitudes in understanding the concept of moral responsibility (Strawson 1962).
 Each of these contributions changed dramatically the way that the free will problem is addressed in contemporary discussions.
 No account of free will, compatibilist or incompatibilist, is advanced today without taking into account at least one (if not more) of these three pieces.

-This argument invokes a compelling pattern of inference regarding claims about what is power necessary for a person.
-Power necessity, as applied to true propositions (or facts), concerns what is not within a person's power.
+This argument invokes a compelling pattern of inference (one that is perhaps lurking in the background of the Classical Incompatibilist Argument) regarding claims about what is power necessary for a person.
+Power necessity, as applied to true propositions (or facts), concerns what is not within a person’s power.
 Or, put differently, it concerns facts that a person does not have power over.
 To say that a person does not have power over a fact is to say that she cannot act in such a way that the fact would not obtain.
 To illustrate, no person has power over the truths of mathematics.
 That is, no person can act in such a way that the truths of mathematics would be false.
 Hence, the truths of mathematics are, for any person, power necessities.

-The intuitive pattern of inference applied to these claims is simply that if a person has no power over a certain fact, and if she also has no power over the further fact that the original fact has some other fact as a consequence, then she also has no power over the consequent fact.
-Powerlessness, it seems, transfers from one fact to consequences of it.
-For example, if poker-playing Diamond Jim, who is holding only two pairs, has no power over the fact that Calamity Sam draws a straight flush, and if a straight flush beats two pairs (and assuming Jim has no power to alter this fact), then it follows that Jim has no power over the fact that Sam's straight flush beats Jim's two pairs.
-This general pattern of inference is applied to the thesis of determinism to yield a powerful argument for incompatibilism.
+The intuitive pattern of inference applied to these claims is this.
+If a person has no power over a certain fact, and if she also has no power over the further fact that the original fact has some other fact as a consequence, then she also has no power over the consequent fact.
+Powerlessness, it seems, transfers from one fact to its consequences.
+For example, if poker-playing Diamond Jim, who is holding only two pairs, has no power over the fact that Calamity Sam draws a straight flush, and if a straight flush beats two pairs (and assuming Jim has no power to alter this fact), then it follows that Jim has no power over the fact that Sam’s hand beats Jim’s.
+This general pattern of inference is applied to the thesis of causal determinism to yield a powerful argument for incompatibilism.
 The argument requires the assumption that determinism is true, and that the facts of the past and the laws of nature are fixed.
 Given these assumptions, here is a rough, non-technical sketch of the argument:

 - No one has power over the facts of the past and the laws of nature.